There is an old and wise parable that you may have heard. It goes like this:

 There is Another Version to This Story …

-That brings us to the essential meaning of the two wolves story: it is a parable that is a teaching, path, and prescription in one.
+This alternative point of view brings us to the essential meaning of the two wolves story: it is a parable that’s a teaching, path, and prescription in one.
 Not only does it teach us about the basic nature of humanity and that peace is within our grasp, but it also prescribes the wisest action and thereby gives us a path to follow.

 How to Feed Both Wolves Within You